FSipiano/newbieDictionary/README.md

 #### Function & variable naming conventions -
 A naming convention is a set of rules for choosing the character sequence to be used for identifiers which denote variables, types, functions, and other entities in source code and documentation.
- - Camel Case: Writing names without spaces or punctuation, indicating the separation of words with a single capitalized letter.
+ - camelCase: Writing names without spaces or punctuation, indicating the separation of words with a single capitalized letter.
     Example:
      - helloWorld
      - newbieDictionary